The Colosseum in Rome

 Colosseum in Rome

-When Pope Benedict XIV declared the Colosseum a consecrated site in the 18th century, the looting stopped.
-Pope Pius VII later had the outer walls supported.
-This work was continued by later popes.
+When Pope Benedict XIV officially declared the Colosseum a consecrated site in the 18th century, the looting effectively came to an end.
+Subsequently, Pope Pius VII undertook efforts to support and stabilize the outer walls of this magnificent structure.
+This important restoration work was continued by later popes, ensuring the preservation of the Colosseum for future generations to admire.

 Colosseum in Rome measurements: